Global arms sales fall, Russia sales rise sharply in 2012

 “The Russian arms industry is gradually reemerging from the ruins of the Soviet industry,” Sam Perlo-Freeman, Director of SIPRI’s Military Expenditure and Arms Production Programme, said.

-“Nonetheless, the industry is still plagued by outdated equipment, inefficient organization and widespread corruption, which will continue to limit Russia’s ability to compete technologically with the West.”
+“Nonetheless, the industry is still plagued by outdated equipment, inefficient organisation and widespread corruption, which will continue to limit Russia’s ability to compete technologically with the West.”

 Perlo-Freeman told Reuters that while the data does not track delivery destinations, Russian weapons go mainly to Asia.
 Russia is the dominant supplier to India, the world’s top arms importer by volume from 2008 to 2012, according to SIPRI data.